 Sarah listened to her breathing while trying to focus her ‘inner eye’, trying to picture, imagine, the wall she would construct to protect her, help her feel strong and safe, so that from such a vantage point she could find clarity, feel less vulnerable and shaken, calmly consider her choices.

 For a while she could not muster any form into her ‘minds eye’, her imagination.
 Still conscious of her breathing, she was aware of the shielded brightness of the sun permeating her eyelids, as it beamed through the trees, touching her face and body.
 Her chest gently rose and fell, as her lungs filled with cool air then issued her warm breath back into the atmosphere as a misty vapour.
-As her body slowly now relaxed, Sarah realised how tense she had been.
+Her body slowly began to relax and she realised how tense she had been.
 She focused on her sense of calmness and the warmth of the sun on her face.

-As she gazed in bemusement, pondering her wall it began to appear brighter, animated, grass and flowers surrounding its base.
+As she gazed in bemusement pondering her wall it began to appear brighter, animated, grass and flowers surrounded its base.
 Feeling a soft breeze, she was aware of the smell and sound, the presence, of nature around her.
 Then, as she continued to gaze at this image, she seamlessly realised she was observing herself too, leaning over from behind the wall, peering at a man sat cross-legged in the grass, eyes lowered, watching a small camp fire burning gently in front of him, the smoky odour permeating her senses as if it really existed.
-This image then began to drift effortlessly into another, similar picture, no longer a garden but a forest, the sound of the fire cracking, birds ‘chattering’.
+This image began to drift effortlessly into another, similar picture, no longer a garden but a forest, the sound of the fire cracking, birds ‘chattering’.
 She was aware of the nature-al sounds around her, the smell of the earthy undergrowth permeating the air, filling her senses.
-She noticed the man, also transformed, now appeared as an indigenous Shamanic Indian.
-Then she realised her self-image too had transformed, again seamlessly, her hair long and dark, her features defined and tanned, the wall becoming a very large bush.
+She noticed the man had also transformed, and now appeared as an indigenous Shamanic Indian. gazing at the scene she became aware that her own self-image had altered, again seamlessly, her hair long and dark, her features defined and tanned.
+The wall had transfigured into a large leafy bush.

 The love she felt, the exuding message enveloped within this visual image now resonating through her, was complete and conditionless, unattached to a specific relationship but embracing all relationships.
 The forest felt so earthy and safe, sensually complex, yet emotionally uncomplicated.
 She felt such a belonging there, sitting on the leaves and grass, feeling the softness of the carpeted ground, the coolness of the air, hearing the nature-al sounds, smelling the myriad of nature-al, earthy aromas.
 Her self-awareness seemed to dissipate into the environment and into the love she felt as she gazed into the eyes of the Shamanic Indian.
 The women silently surrounding her, sitting cross-legged, appeared strong, resilient, wise, yet she sensed their lovingness too.
 She did not feel protected and safe, she unquestionably just was.